Professional Rodeo Cowboys Association: Circuit System

-Playoff Series
+ProRodeo Playoff Series

 The top cowboys and cowgirls compete in the PRCA's 60 largest regular-season rodeos where they try to earn points towards the tour finale in September; the Cinch Playoffs Governor's Cup in Sioux Falls, South Dakota.
 The finale was held for several years at the Washington State Fair in Puyallup, Washington.
 In 2020, as a result of the COVID-19 pandemic, the finale was held in Rapid City, South Dakota.
 In 2021, it moved to the California Rodeo Salinas in Salinas, California.
 The finale returned to Puyallup in 2022.
 Since 2023, it is separated into two halves in two different cities.
 The first half, simply titled the Cinch Playoffs, is held at the Washington State Fair in Puyallup, Washington, in early September.
 The second half, the Cinch Playoffs Governor's Cup, is held in Sioux Falls, South Dakota, in late September, and is the last regular season event of the PRCA calendar.
 The Cinch Jeans company is the Playoffs' title sponsor.

-The tour was previously known as the ProRodeo Tour before changing to the Playoff Series in 2022.
-While money won on the tour does count toward the world standings for the National Finals Rodeo (NFR), The Playoff Series is points based.
-The competitor with the highest total points in each rodeo event at the end of the season is crowned the Playoff Series Champion.
+The tour was previously known as the ProRodeo Tour before changing to the Playoff Series in 2022 and ProRodeo Playoff Series in 2026.
+While money won on the tour does count toward the world standings for the National Finals Rodeo (NFR), The ProRodeo Playoff Series is points based.
+The competitor with the highest total points in each rodeo event at the end of the season is crowned the ProRodeo Playoff Series Champion.

 World's Toughest Rodeo

 This tour consists of PRCA bareback bronc riders, saddle bronc riders, bull riders, and WPRA barrel racers competing in select cities of the United States (mainly in the Midwest and Southeast) where rodeos are traditionally not held.
 The tour is held during the winter and spring.
 Money won at each tour stop counts towards the PRCA world standings.
+The World's Toughest Rodeo is run by Cinch Jeans, based in Denver, Colorado.